Nrosa01/TFG-2023-2024-UCM/NicoTasks.md

 - Added computeIndex method accounting for l and r values
 - Thought about implementation problems and scalibity and how to fix them
+- I made goDown, goDownLeft and goDownRight return how many pixels to move are left
+- Refactored goDownDensity, pushOtherParticle.
+Restructured updateSand and updateWater